-The time has come and Cristina, together with little Vittoria, is ready to get off the tower: beautiful in her mermaid lace dress, Cristina reaches Maurizio and the ceremony can begin.
+The time has come and Cristina, together with little Vittoria, is ready to get off the tower.
+Beautiful in her mermaid lace dress, Cristina reaches Maurizio and the ceremony can begin.

-Those who know Don Bruno know that during the ceremony you never stop laughing and smiling: the tears were not missed when the witnesses dedicated words of good wishes for life together with Cristina and Maurizio.
+The tears were not missed when the witnesses dedicated words of good wishes for life together with Cristina and Maurizio.
 And finally, all standing!
 On the notes of a particular Ave Maria, under a – unfortunately- grey sky, friends and relatives are ready to celebrate Maurizio and Cristina with a shower of orange and red petals.

 A few drops of rain darkens the spirits (go and view the love story of Valeria and Francesco), but we know that the sun always comes out after the rain.
 And while the guests enjoy the aperitif set up in the court of the Castle of Rossino, the light of the sunset, after a small summer rain, gives us unforgettable couple shots.

 And in the garden of the olive trees everything is ready for dinner: two imperial tables set up and an unquenchable number of candles created a magical and medieval atmosphere.